morse-simulator/morse/doc/morse/user/beginner_tutorials/hri_tutorial.rst

 Picking objects
 ---------------

-Our human can pick and release objects.
+Our human can pick up and drop objects.
 Let's add a new object (a cornflakes box, from the kitchen objects library) on one of the tables.
 Exit the simulation (:kbd:`Esc`), and re-open your script.